great-expectations/great_expectations/docs/docusaurus/docs/core/introduction/try_gx.md

 ## Setup

-{GxData.product_name} is a Python library you can install with the Python `pip` tool.
+GX Core is a Python library you can install with the Python `pip` tool.

-For more comprehensive guidance on setting up a Python environment, installing {GxData.product_name}, and installing additional dependencies for specific data formats and storage environments, see [Set up a GX environment](/core/installation_and_setup/install_gx.md).
+For more comprehensive guidance on setting up a Python environment, installing GX Core, and installing additional dependencies for specific data formats and storage environments, see [Set up a GX environment](/core/installation_and_setup/install_gx.md).

-1. Run the following terminal command to install the {GxData.product_name} library:
+1. Run the following terminal command to install the GX Core library:

    ```bash title="Terminal input"
    pip install great_expectations
    ```

-2. Verify {GxData.product_name} installed successfully:
+2. Verify GX Core installed successfully:

    ```bash title="Terminal input"
    great_expectations --version
    ```

-   The following output appears when {GxData.product_name} is successfully installed:
+   The following output appears when GX Core is successfully installed:

    <ReleaseVersionBox/>